StoicDev01/Core/README.md

 - 2D and 3D shapes like cube, circle, sphere, triangle, etc
 - make imgui be optional
 - event handling system
+- cross platform

+## Build
+this project uses meson as build system, to build do the following:
+> cd ./build
+> meson compile
+Meson will download all required libraries and compile, then run the example with:
+> ./src/example/Example
+if everything went well, you will see a white place with an approaching image rotating